PixelogicDev/Gruvee-Mobile/README.md

 - [ ] Direct people towards the Discord for feedback (Phase 1 or 2)

 ### Notifications
-- [ ] Add support for notifications when added to a playlist (Phase 2)
+- [ ] Add support for notifications when added to a playlist (Pushing for Phase 1 | Phase 2)
-- [ ] Add support for push notifications when new song is added to a playlist you are a part of (Phase 2)
+- [ ] Add support for push notifications when new song is added to a playlist you are a part of (Pushing for Phase 1 | Phase 2)

 ### Users Portal
 - [ ] Create a user page that allows for some basic settings such as: Login/Logout, setting perferred provider, authenticating with other services, etc. (Phase 3)